xtrmil/pokemon-trainer/README.md

 ## How to use

-User inputs his name on register page and can start collecting pokemons.
+User inputs a name on register page and can the start collecting pokemons.

-Catalogue page contains pokemons that can be collected.
+The catalogue page contains pokemons that are available for collection.

 When the user clicks a pokemon card, a detail page is presented with the option to collect the pokemon.